joshmonta-codev/expressjs-boiler/README.md

 - Run `npm run build` then `npm run dev`

-## Deploy Docker image project to Kubernetes
+## Deploy Docker image project to Kubernetes cluster

 This step assumes that Kubernetes is already installed in the server or device if not please refer to
 - https://kubernetes.io/docs/setup/

-#### Make sure that your kubernetes cluster has access to the docker image
+### Make sure that your kubernetes cluster has access to the docker image
 Refer to this link
 - https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/